corazza/stochastic-reward-machines/README.md

 Where `/home/USER_NAME/REPOS/` is the directory where you cloned Z3.
 This repository includes the header file, one only needs to be able to use `-lz3`.

+## Dependencies

+We provide a full list of dependencies in `./environment.yml`.

 ## Running experiments

 To run the experiments go in the `scripts/` directory and run the appropriate script with the name for the algorithm, e.g. `./run_mining_parallel sjirp`.
 The first and only argument can be `sjirp` (for S-JIRP), `baseline` (for the baseline algorithm), or `jirp` (for non-stochastic JIRP).
 The `parallel` versions of scripts run 10 experiments in forked shells, the `sequential` versions run 10 experiments one by one.